CtrlK

 Suggestions

-Add concrete actions describing what the skill does, e.g., 'Calculates throughput metrics including requests per second, transactions per minute, and data transfer rates from performance test results.'
+Add concrete actions describing what the skill does, e.g., 'Calculates throughput metrics such as requests per second, transactions per second, and data transfer rates for performance testing scenarios.'

 DimensionReasoningScore